pedsmoreira/battlecry/README.md

 ### Adding new aliases

-By default Battlecry comes with two aliases: `g: generate` and `d: destroy`.
+By default BattleCry comes with two aliases: `g: generate` and `d: destroy`.
 You can both override these aliases and/or create new ones.

 ```js
 export default function setup(battlecry) {